 It's taken a long time for Nymeo to become the blue-and-green-emblazoned credit union of the future!
-Under the former name COMSTAR, our credit union has been around for over 80 years.
-From humble beginnings in 1933, Nymeo has grown to over 20,000 members!
+Under the former name COMSTAR, our credit union has been around since 1933.
+From humble beginnings, Nymeo has grown to over 20,000 members!

 Here are highlights from the long history that led to Nymeo:

 - A small group of Bureau of Standards employees pooled their funds and applied for a charter in the District of Columbia to form The Standards Credit Union on November 18, 1933, and by the end of the year the Credit Union had $47.50 in shares!
 From the very start, the credit union subscribed to the basic principle of making loans to its members and paying a fair dividend for funds on deposit from the proceeds of loan interest.